Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Results

 \subsection{Analysis}

-We achieve a geomean speedup over Sioutas et al.\cite{Sioutas2020} of 1.21\X in the One Shot case, 1.31\X in the Top 5 case, and 1.66\X in the autotuning case.
-Our autotuned results are on par with our best known manual schedules (0.98\X).
+We achieve a geomean speedup over Sioutas et al.'s Halide GPU autoscheduler~\cite{Sioutas2020} of 1.07\Xs in the One Shot case, 1.30\Xs in the Top 5 case, and 1.66\Xs in the autotuning case.
+Our autotuned results are on par with our best known manual schedules (\humanspeedup\X).

 Sioutas et al. generate code that fails to run on the \emph{conv layer}, and performs poorly on several apps, especially those outside its test set (\emph{BGU}, \emph{depthwise separable conv}, and \emph{learned demosaic}).
 Its single largest weakness is a search space issue with workloads that include \emph{matrix multiply} or \emph{conv layer}.
 A fast matrix multiplication contains an inner unrolled block over a tile of $O(MN)$ accumulators, which share the $O(M + N)$ loads required to compute each term.
 Sioutas et al. do not consider this form of unrolling.
 On \emph{BGU}, Sioutas et al. launch every step of a per-pixel 4x4 matrix solve as its own kernel.
 We suspect this is due to a weakness in the manually-designed cost model.